-Please feel free to contact any of our reference librarians with your research assistance questions.
-We are always happy to see you at the reference desk, but you may also want to stop by one of our offices, or call or email us.
+Please contact a reference librarian to assist with research assistance questions.
+We are always happy to see you at the reference desk, but you may also want to stop by one of our offices, phone, or email us.

 The library offers an assortment of audio-visual equipment for classroom use.
 Examples of some of the items available include LCD projectors, laptop computers, video cameras (analog and digital), digital cameras, televisions, DVD and VHS players, ELMO’s/document cameras, overhead projectors, and audio equipment.
-If you need to use audio-visual equipment for your classroom presentation, moot court team, etc., please contact Jeff Groah at 865-974-6731 (or email@example.com) at least 24 hours in advance to ensure that the necessary arrangements can be made.
+If you need to use audio-visual equipment, or want to video record an event, contact Jeff Groah by email or call 865-974-6731 at least 24 hours in advance to make the necessary arrangements.

 Checking out and Renewing Library Materials

 With only a few exceptions, UT law employees may check out items for one calendar year.
 A few library items do not circulate at all and cannot be checked out by faculty or staff.
 However, you are welcome and encouraged to use these materials in the library itself.
 Faculty and staff can renew items by contacting the Circulation Desk 865-974-7419 or emailing email@example.com.

 Faculty and staff may arrange to have items checked out and delivered to their offices by contacting a reference librarian.
 We will do our best to have your requested library materials delivered on a same-day basis.

 A faculty member who wants a book, journal article, or other item, such as a video or DVD placed on reserve at the Circulation Desk, should contact Beth Offshack (865-974-1823).